 Intermittent fasting (IF) has quickly become one of the most popular dietary trends of our modern age.
-I don’t think I meet many new clients these days who haven’t given IF a try, or are at least curious about it!
-But with all the supposed benefits we read every day online, is it a worthwhile strategy for athletes?
+I don’t meet many new clients who haven’t given IF a try, or are at least curious about it!
+But with all the supposed benefits we read about online, is it a worthwhile strategy for athletes?
 Will incorporating intermittent fasting into your nutrition strategy unlock your peak athletic performance?

 Athletes tend to be individuals who prioritize good health, so the promises that IF makes can be very appealing.
 Who doesn’t want to reverse aging, prevent cancer, and live longer? even outside the realm of improved athletic performance the benefits sound enticing.

 So sure, incorporating IF into your nutrition strategy may lead to weight loss (like I described above), but depending on your sport a lower body weight doesn’t necessarily translate into better performance.

 Interestingly, sleep and exercise can also promote autophagy to some extent.
-Which begs the question; Is there any benefit to IF beyond what we might obtain as athletes who are already active and consistently getting adequate rest?
+Which begs the question; Is there any benefit to IF beyond what we might get from regular active and consistently getting adequate rest?

 Some athletes have found that intermittent fasting seems to do wonders for their health and performance.
-When we take a closer look it may be that they’ve reduced their body fat percentage and with that improved their speed (which can be done but certainly isn’t a guarantee!)
+When we take a closer look it may be that they’ve reduced their body fat percentage and with that improved their speed/agility.
 Or perhaps they now have better sleep quality from not eating a lot late in the evening.
 Some may even have fewer digestive complaints while on the track because they’re saving their large breakfast for after practice.
 Whatever the case if you’re unhappy with any aspect of your eating or performance there is definitely a benefit to taking a close look at the timing and composition of your meals.
-It’s important to make sure that meal timing jives with your training schedule, but picking an IF strategy that isn’t based on your personal needs is unlikely to pay off.
+It’s important to make sure that meal timing jives with your training schedule.
+Unfortunately, picking an IF strategy that isn’t based on your personal needs is unlikely to pay off.

 The bottom line

-Whatever you choose, be sure you’re still achieving your calorie goal (whether that’s maintaining weight or a small deficit for fat loss), get enough protein, and time your meals around your training schedule, not the opposite.
+Whatever you choose, be sure you’re still achieving your calorie goal, getting enough protein, and timing meals around your training schedule.
 If you’re not able to eat enough in your feeding window to meet your nutrient targets, or aren’t seeing any performance benefit from a trial of IF, then it just isn’t for you.
 Remember, all of us do intermittent fasting to some extent overnight while we sleep anyway, so if you’re getting in a solid 8 hours of rest each night, you’re probably doing just fine regardless!

 About the Author: Stephanie Hnatiuk is a Registered Dietitian and Personal Trainer who specializes in helping athletes reach their peak potential with nutrition.